 Here are some zero waste kitchen essential container swaps:

-Glass & Stainless Steel Canisters are great for if you want to have your produce (flour, oats, pasta, etc) on display!
+- Glass canisters with bamboo lids or stainless steel lids are great for if you want to have your produce (flour, oats, pasta, etc) on display!
 A cheaper alternative is to wash glass jars that you might already have from the store (pasta jars etc).

-Stainless Steel and Glass containers are great for keeping your leftovers, or lunches in.
+- Stainless steel containers and Glass containers are great for keeping your leftovers, or lunches in.
 Or for some nuts and snacks if you go out!

 2. Ditch The Disposable Gear/Actions